dannyn/tmux_menu/README.md

 Configuration
 =============

-The following variables need to be set in config.py.
+Create a file config.py and set the following variables in it.
 For execute\_str, {} is where you want the session name to be in the command.

 ```
 attached\_icon = '/path/to/tmux\_menu/icons/green.png'